alessandrobokan/nlp_pt-BR_course/README.md

 (venv) $ python -m ipykernel install --user --name=venv
 ```

 That's all!
-See the wiki to see the NLP course using NLTK and spaCy.
+You will find the courses (NLTK and spaCy) inside `notebooks` dir and the presentation in `docs` dir.